 Microsoft Academic subscription key

-The Microsoft Academic subscription key dialog box appears when you choose the Tools > Register Microsoft Academic Key command from the Publish or Perish main menu, or when you click OK in response to the WARN_MAS2KEY message prompt.
+The Microsoft Academic subscription key dialog box appears when you click Request key in the Microsoft Academic Preferences dialog box, or when you click OK in response to the WARN_MAS2KEY message prompt.

-The dialog box directs you to the Microsoft Cognitive Services web site to obtain a (free) subscription key from Microsoft, then lets you enter the subscription key for Publish or Perish to use.
+The dialog box directs you to the Microsoft Cognitive Services web site to obtain a subscription key from Microsoft, then lets you enter the subscription key for Publish or Perish to use.
 Publish or Perish then presents this subscription key to the Microsoft Academic server each time it performs a query.